Huia

 Arguably the most beautiful albatross, the light–mantled sooty in New Zealand waters breeds on the Antidopes, Auckland and Campbell Islands.
 The largest breeding colonies are to be found on South Georgia, the Kerguelen and Auckland Islands.

-According to Oliver, this species is perhaps the most perfect glider of all sea birds, it seldom being seen to flap its wings.
+According to Oliver, it frequents the oceans far from land, only coming ashore to near inaccessible cliffs to breed.
+This species is perhaps the most perfect glider of all sea birds, it seldom being seen to flap its wings.
 In flight, the wings are kept straight out from the body without the appearance of being slightly flexed as in the wandering albatross.
-It frequents the oceans far from land, only coming ashore to near inaccessible cliffs to breed.
+According to other reports, in flight, the bird has a distinctive cross-like shape which is evident at great distances and on high soaring birds, helping with identification.

 The light-mantled sooty is suffering heavily from long line fishing.
 They are seen to follow ships regularly.
 They feed mainly on squid.